Gui-Alucard/Gui-Alucard/README.md

 ##### *[My Trybe Repository](https://github.com/Gui-Alucard/Trybe)*
 ##### *[My Personal Portfolio](https://gui-alucard.github.io/portifolio/) - Work in progress*

-***PS:***  At TRYBE directory you can follow my weekly progress on the full-stack formation.</br> Click on the link above to see the modules!
+***PS:***  At TRYBE repository you can follow my weekly progress on the full-stack formation.</br> Click on the link above to see the modules!
 Currently I'm working on the Back-end module.

 ##### A LITTLE ABOUT ME

 - :computer:  Currently studying software development at TRYBE
 - :heart:  Passionate for technologies and optimizations
-- :recycle: Always learning, running and growing up
+- :recycle:  Always learning, practicing and growing up
 - :mortar_board:  Physicist, Designer and Dancer

 ##### MAIN SKILLS